pattygcoding/GoogleApps-Scripts/README.md

 To use these on Google Sheets, go to the Extensions -> Apps Script and paste your code.

+**Experimental OfficeScript Files:** The TypeScript files are experimental and for OfficeScript.
+The .gs files are the correct files to use

 ## Table of Contents
 - [Compare Columns](#compare-columns)
 - [Compare Rows](#compare-rows)